dirkweber/csswarp.js/README.md

             		callback	: <function object>
     }

-You the call the warp function and pass object as an argumet:
+You the call the warp function and pass "myWarp" as an argumet:

     cssWarp(myWarp);